buhowski/react-typescript/README.md

 Gonzo Journalism, making story diaries from the first person or group of people, immersing oneself in events, becoming part of the history, an unpredictable and experimental style.
 Diving into the depths of the absurdity of an issue, studying it from inside, or creating specific conditions for its appearance.
 Subjects dealing with contemporary culture and social issues.

-# Development: Minimal Viable Product

-The initial launch includes a redesign of the magazine with a feature-rich social network inside, a Journalism section and a staffed Imageboard with ready-made information for a variety of situations, together with ideas and promotion of the rest, which helps to engage the audience and further development.

 # Why(?).
 Motive

 All current social networks have turned or are turning into “bygone era TVs'', with censorship to the point of absurdity and a stream of endless advertising all around that clutters the content.
 That's why we need to revise the obvious and create a new open platform, a shift in direction and breath of fresh air.